 Buy your own home

-There are government schemes available to make buying a home more affordable.
-You can use the “own your own home” on-line tool to find out which scheme is right for you.
+There are a number of government schemes available to make buying a home more affordable.
+You can use the “own your own home” on-line tool to find out which scheme is right for you by answering some simple questions.
 The schemes include:

 - The mortgage guarantee scheme